ddries/dicdh/README.md

 ### Cloudflare API

-It uses the Cloudflare API to update the DNS registries.
+It uses the Cloudflare API to update the DNS records.
 Thus, a valid API key with permissions to edit DNS records is needed.

 Authenticating with email is not supported as it is considered unsecure and a bad practice.